IsaacNicholls1/vin-rouge/README.md

 ###  Acknowledgments
 - I would like to thank Emma at CI for her help, encouragement and support and for keeping me on track!
-- I would like to thank Roo and Spencer for all the help they gave us, dealing with tricky problems which we managed to work through, this included the migration to VS code at the start of the project, and also to Roo for the various calls and advice on models, urls and Django framework.
+- I would like to thank Roo and Spencer for all the help they gave us, dealing with tricky problems which we managed to work through, this included the migration to VS code at the start of the project, and also to Roo for the various calls and advice on models, urls and Django framework, always there to help!
 - I would like to thanks Code Institute for all the help, courses/teaching and valuable learning they have given us throughout the whole course.

 <hr>